Oral Swigart

 Rear Admiral Oral Raymond Swigart (October 7, 1897 – June 21, 1973) was an American naval officer.
 While at the United States Naval Academy he competed in the Greco-Roman lightweight event at the 1920 Summer Olympics.
 During World War II Swigart served as commander of the USS Melville, escorting some of the first troops to Britain in early 1942.
 He later served in command of a flotilla of Landing Ship, Tanks in the Pacific Theatre.
 Swigart received two Legions of Merit and the Bronze Star for his service.

 Early life

 Oral Raymond Swigart was born in Columbia City, Indiana, on October 9, 1897.
 He attended Columbia City High School before entering the United States Naval Academy in Annapolis, Maryland.
-Swigart captained the naval academy's wrestling team and was entered onto the Naval Academy Athletic Association hall of fame.
+Swigart captained the naval academy's wrestling team and was later entered into the Naval Academy Athletic Association Hall of Fame.
 He was part of the American team sent to the 1920 Summer Olympics where he competed in the Greco-Roman lightweight event.
 Swigart was granted permission to remain at the academy longer than normal to train for the event.
 He beat the Italian Walter Ranghieri in the first round but was knocked out by Frits Janssens in round two.
 Janssens was of heavier weight and more familiar with the Greco-Roman style; Swigart was used to freestyle wrestling.